bitshares/bitshares.github.io-old/technology/index.md

 --------------

 ### Learn More
-See our roadmap for future plans or come join or forum to participate in the discussions!
+See our roadmap for future plans or come join the discussions on our forum!